BidsmithNYC

 • bid-package.md — your combined narrative + M/WBE plan + compliance attestation

-• opportunity-rfq.md — the originator's approved RFQ for reference
+• opportunity-rfq.md — the agency's approved RFQ for reference

 • attachments/ — every file you attached to the response